deadlyvipers/dojo_rules/introduction.md

 Abdul - Software developer and currently working in London.
+My favourit Code School path is Ruby.